 chemical warfare agent turned around the entire war.
 We never would have

 become a nation other wise.
-The Hessian's inspired George Washington to
+The Hessian's had inspired George Washington to

-use this chemical warfare agent because they were much better at using
+use this chemical warfare agent but they were much better at using

 biological warfare agents than we were.
 They made hollow miniballs that